Hausa-language cinema

-Hausa-language cinema, known informally as Kannywood, is the Hausa-language film industry of Northern Nigeria.
+Hausa-language cinema, known informally as Kannywood, is the Hausa-language film industry of northern Nigeria.
 It is based in Kano.

 Kannywood

 Kannywood is the sobriquet for Hausa-language cinema.
 It is a part of the larger Nigerian cinema, known as Nollywood, which includes other production centres producing films in many other Nigerian languages.
-The name "Kannywood" is a portmanteau derived from Kano and Hollywood, the center of the American film industry.
-"Kannywood" has origins in the late 1990s, when Sunusi Shehu of Tauraruwa Magazine created the term Kannywood and then it became the popular reference term for the industry in the Northern Nigeria.
-The term "Kannywood" was coined in 1999, three years before the term Nollywood came about.
+The name "Kannywood" is a portmanteau derived from the city name of Kano and Hollywood, the center of the American film industry.
+"Kannywood" was coined in 1999 by Sunusi Shehu Daneji, publisher of Tauraruwa ("Star") Magazine to capture the growing Hausa video film scene from which point it became the popular reference term for the film industry of Northern Nigeria.
+The term preceded the label Nollywood which originated with New York Times journalist Norimitsu Onishi in 2001 in referencing the Lagos-based film industry.

 History

 The Hausa language cinema slowly evolved from the productions of RTV Kaduna and Radio Kaduna in the 1960s.
-Veterans like Dalhatu Bawa and Kasimu Yero pioneered drama productions that became popular with the Northern audience.
+Veterans like Dalhatu Mustapha Bawa and Kasimu Yero pioneered drama productions that became popular with the Northern audience.

-In the 70's and 80's, Usman Baba Pategi and Mamman Ladan introduced the Hausa Comedy to the Northern audience.
+In the 1970s and 1980s, Usman Baba Pategi and Mamman Ladan introduced the Hausa Comedy to the Northern audience.